sh1boot/sh1boot.github.io/_posts/2024-12-21-non-binary-linear-feedback-shift-registers.md

 ## Extending to $p^n$ bases

-If you need a generator which is some power of a prime then you could use a prime generator which is n times longer and then combine groups of n digits into a single value.
-However, advancing in steps of one will mean each value shares a lot of information with the one before which may be problematic for some applications.
-To fix this you could step the shift register n steps for each output, _provided_ n is coprime with p (since p is prime this just means n is not a multiple of p), and provided you're using the de Bruijn modification above.
-When n is a multiple of p just use steps of n + 1 instead (TODO: prove this works).
-This is necessary to ensure that the step size is coprime to the period of the sequence to ensure every position is visited.
+If you need a generator with a base which is some power of a prime then you could use a prime generator which is n times longer and then combine groups of n digits into a single value.

+However, one must be careful about the way sets of small values are mapped to larger values and the way the sequence is stepped.
+Either step the sequence in groups of n, so that the logical shift register structure is maintained, or use single steps and a more convoluted mapping which still looks like a shift register afterwards.

+When stepping in ones there's going to be some mathematical relationship between nearby values as a single value in the long shift register is going to move around and be re-used in the remapped shift register.
+This makes it a weaker PRNG.

+When using steps greater than one care must be taken to ensure that the step is co-prime with the period of the generator.
+Only if it is co-prime can the shift register visit every possible state for a bijective mapping.

 Otherwise, one would need to implement linear $\mathrm{GF}(p^n)$ arithmetic and either repeat the search, or find some polynomials using mathematics I haven't learned.
 I haven't got around to doing either of those things.

-Also I would need to specify the multiplication and addition operations more explicitly because they're not the same as for prime bases.
+Also if I did the search I wolud then need to specify the multiplication and addition operations more explicitly because they're not the same as for prime bases.

 ## Extending to other bases